roelbroersma/socat-proxy/README.md

 * Make sure to set up the required environment variables correctly for the script to function as expected.

 * For additional debugging or packet logging, you can adjust the environment variables DEBUG and DEBUG_PACKET.

+* There is a known issue with some MDNS traffic on Synology NAS (at least DS1823XS, running DSM8).
+Some MDNS packets are not captured by the proxy and so, not forwarded to the other IP.
+It looks like this happens with ttl=255 packets.